ParedesGab/PP5-heritage-housing-issues/README.md

 + The ML model is considered a failure if:
   + After 6 months of usage, the model's overall explanatory power significantly degrades.
 For example, if the R-squared (R2) score on newly acquired, unseen data consistently falls below 0.60.
-		This indicates that the model is explaining less than 60% of the variance in actual sale prices, which is a substantial drop from the agreed-upon performance goal of 0.75.
+		This indicates that the model is explaining less than 60% of the variance in actual SalePrices, which is a substantial drop from the agreed-upon performance goal of 0.75.

 + The output is defined as a continuous value for SalePrice in dollars.
-It is assumed that this model will predict a property sale price.
+It is assumed that this model will predict a property SalePrice.
 + The client will gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
-+ Heuristics: Currently, there is no established approach to predict house sale prices in Ames, Iowa.
++ Heuristics: Currently, there is no established approach to predict house SalePrices in Ames, Iowa.
 + The training data to fit the model comes from the Ames, Iowa housing dataset.
 This dataset contains about 1.5 thousand house records.
   + Train data - target: SalePrice; features: all other variables, but EnclosedPorch and WoodDeckSF (dropped because they had >80% of missing values).